abertoletti/Timestamping/README.md

 - truffle compile
 - truffle migrate

-Once deployed the contracts, compile with the right data the file config/default.json
+Once deployed the contracts, fill with the right data the file config/default.json

 Then, run the command "npm test" to start the server.